UPDATE: Car Carrier Of Hybrids Catches Fire, Closes Route 17 (PHOTOS)

 A single lane was open as the operation continued through the middle of the morning.
 The entire northbound highway was reopened around 10:45 a.m.

+Things could've been much worse, but a quick response contained the fire.

-"Thermal runaway" is a chain reaction that begins when the temperature inside the battery cell reaches a certain point and suddenly releases energy.
+"Thermal runaway" is a chain reaction that begins when the temperature inside the battery cell of an electric car reaches a certain point and suddenly releases energy.

 That, in turn, instantly drives up the temperature, igniting more chemical reactions, all within milliseconds.